Tantalum73/Go-APNS/README.md

 Now it is up to you how to handle the error case.

-For exampple, if the device you tried to push to has removed the app you get an ```Unregistered``` Error (```response.Error == ErrorUnregistered```).
+For example, if the device you tried to push to has removed the app you get an `Unregistered` Error (`response.Error == ErrorUnregistered`).
 In this case, Apple provides the timestamp on which the device started to become unavailable.
 You can store this status update and the timestamp for the case that the device re-registeres itself.
 Then, you can compare the received timestamp and decide which token to keep and if you keep pushing to it.

+### Test

+_Where are all your tests?_ I am working on it.

 ## License